 When you apply to register your mark or brand name with the USPTO, you must choose one or more of the 45 international trademark classes to file under.

-Trademark class 44 protects businesses that perform services based around healthcare, hygiene and beauty, and specific agricultural needs.
+Trademark Class 44 protects businesses that perform services based on healthcare, hygiene and beauty, and specific agricultural needs.